ColtJD45/Alfred/README.md

 - Minimal testing done; if making changes, watch out for potential infinite API call loops.
 Terminate if the app stops responding.
 - Adjust ports in backend/frontend if conflicts occur.
 - Ensure Ollama is installed and the `llama3:8b` model is downloaded.
-Test the llm alone in terminal to insure it is responding.
+Test the llm alone in terminal to ensure it is responding.
 - Check internet connectivity if styles or icons don’t load (Google Fonts & FontAwesome use CDNs).
 These links are in `/frontend/index.html`.

 ---

-## 📍 Version v0.1.3 — Development Build
+## 📍 Version v0.2.1 - Development Build

-Features:

-- Web UI chat interface
-- OpenAI API powered conversation
-- OpenWeather API integration for weather info and forecasts
-- Stores prompts and AI responses in SQLite with user/session IDs and timestamps
-- Local chat history memory recall (last 20 messages by default)

 Planned Next:

-- Implement additional nodes (starting with memory node)
-- Merge prior memory_llama.py features into memory_node for supervisor agent
-- Enable dynamic saving and recalling of longterm memories with LLaMA3 (memory node)
-- Longterm memory stored in SQLite and referenced by Alfred for personalized queries
+- Add streaming to cut down user wait times
+- Enable `task_node` for task creation and editing
+- Add ability to save tasks in SQLite database under a `task` table
+- Tasks will be searchable and editable by category _(e.g., `lawncare`, `house_cleaning`, `laundry`, `home_maintenance`, etc.)_
+- Tasks will be recallable by `date`, `category`, `assigned_to`
+- Fully local storage of tasks using a local LLM for privacy and reduced API calls _Task data is stored and processed locally; OpenAI is only used for deciding **when** to store, retrieve, or edit tasks_

 ---